awsdocs/aws-cdk-guide/doc_source/environments.md

 }
 ```

-The Windows version of the script uses PowerShell to provide the same functionality as the Mac OS X/Linux version\.
+The Windows version of the script uses PowerShell to provide the same functionality as the macOS/Linux version\.
 It also contains instructions to allow it to be run as a batch file so it can be easily invoked from a command line\.
 It should be saved as `cdk-deploy-to.bat`\.
 The file `cdk-deploy-to.ps1` will be created when the batch file is invoked\.

 ------

 Then you can write additional scripts that call the "deploy\-to" script to deploy to specific environments \(even multiple environments per script\):

 ------
-#### [ Mac OS X/Linux ]
+#### [ macOS/Linux ]

 ```
 #!/usr/bin/env bash